-- 3.26 The number of lift and stair cores is principally governed by the dual aspect ratios specified in these guidelines; balancing the financial cost of providing and maintaining lift and stair cores with appropriate building circulation and compliance with building regulations, particularly in relation to fire safety. - 3.27 Enabling a dwelling mix that includes a greater proportion of one-bedroom or studio type units would facilitate an increase in the number of apartments per floor per individual stair/lift from the previous maximum of 8 in the 2015 guidelines, to a maximum 12 apartments per floor per individual stair/lift core under these guidelines.
-This is particularly applicable to higher density schemes in more central and accessible and some intermediate locations i.e. sites near to city or town centres, close to high quality public transport or in SDZ areas, subject to high quality design. - 3.28 While up to 12 apartments per floor per core may not be possible or necessary in all blocks in all apartment schemes, subject to good design and compliance with Building Regulations, maximising the number of apartments per floor per stair/ lift core will assist in ensuring that service charges and maintenance costs faced by residents into the future are kept at reasonable levels.
+- 3.26 The number of lift and stair cores is principally governed by the dual aspect ratios specified in these guidelines; balancing the financial cost of providing and maintaining lift and stair cores with appropriate building circulation and compliance with building regulations, particularly in relation to fire safety. - 3.27 Enabling a dwelling mix that includes a greater proportion of one-bedroom or studio type units would facilitates a maximum 12 apartments per floor per individual stair/lift core under these guidelines.
+This is particularly applicable to higher density schemes in more

-3.29 For building refurbishment schemes on sites of any size or urban infill schemes on sites of up to 0.25ha, the general standard may be relaxed on a case-by-case basis, subject to overall design quality:
+- central and accessible and some intermediate locations i.e. sites near to city or town centres, close to high quality public transport or in SDZ areas, subject to high quality design. - 3.28 While up to 12 apartments per floor per core may not be possible or necessary in all blocks in all apartment schemes, subject to good design and compliance with Building Regulations, maximising the number of apartments per floor per stair/lift core will assist in ensuring that service charges and maintenance costs faced by residents into the future are kept at reasonable levels. - 3.29 For building refurbishment schemes on sites of any size or urban infill schemes on sites of up to 0.25ha, the general standard may be relaxed on a case-by-case basis, subject to overall design quality: